-We judge emails by the sender and the subject line.
-But what if you could send an email anonymously?
-If the idea of an anonymous email has ever come to your mind or you have encountered a situation when you needed to communicate a message without disclosing who you are, read on.
+We often judge emails by the sender and the subject line, but what if you could send an email anonymously?
+If the idea of sending an anonymous email has ever crossed your mind or you’ve felt the need to communicate anonymously, read on.

-What the governments and tech companies used to tell us is that we’re increasingly safer and more secure online.
+Governments and tech companies used to tell us that we’re becoming safer and more secure online.
 That our privacy is paramount.
 That they have our best interest at heart.
-Our emails are safe from all prying eyes.
+That our emails are safe from prying eyes.

-But when Edward Snowden released the secret NSA documents to The Guardian US, Der Spiegel and The Washington Post in 2013, we found out that it was a lie.
+But when Edward Snowden released the secret NSA documents to The Guardian US, Der Spiegel and The Washington Post, we found out that it was a lie.
 None of our information was secure – the businesses we trusted had given it up to the government, but only after they had sold it to businesses all over the world.

 Sending and receiving emails is one of the most important ways we communicate.
-Most of us have a lot of sensitive information in there, and the idea that someone has the ability to view all that information or is potentially doing it is unsettling.
+Most of us have a lot of sensitive information in our inboxes, and the idea that someone has the ability to view all that information or is potentially doing so is unsettling.

-Even though normally we use emails for two-sided communication, under certain circumstances you may need to send or receive emails without being identified.
-And that doesn’t have to involve malicious causes.
-Here are a few examples to consider:
+Though we usually use emails for two-sided communication, you may sometimes need to send or receive emails without being identified – and the reasons can be perfectly legitimate.
+Here are a few examples:

 Just as an anonymous phone call, an anonymous email can be a powerful trigger for a change.
-Whistleblowers can prevent crime, report corruptive behavior, abuse, fraud, or violation of laws by sending information to concerned parties.
+Whistleblowers can prevent crime and report corruption, abuse, fraud, or other violation of the law by sending anonymous emails.
 However, whistleblowers put themselves at risk of facing persecution or harassment from those accused of wrongdoing.
 For this reason, hiding one’s identity gives protection against potential repercussions.

-Sometimes it happens that you really need to tell someone the ugly truth, but you’re afraid that it will negatively affect your relationships.
-Maybe driven by only good intentions you want to give feedback to a person but you know that he or she is really bad at dealing with critique.
-So sending an anonymous message may seem like a perfect solution for doing the good deed, maintaining friendly relationships, and avoiding swords of anger heading your way.
+Sometimes, you really need to tell someone the ugly truth, but you’re afraid that it will negatively affect your relationship.
+Maybe you want to give feedback and have good intentions but you know that they’re really bad at dealing with critique.
+Sending an anonymous message can be a good deed, maintaining your friendly relationships and avoiding conflict.

-By using specific software tools, spammers harvest publicly available email addresses from websites, discussion boards, and mailing lists and use for bulk emailing.
+By using certain software tools, spammers harvest publicly available email addresses from websites, discussion boards, and mailing lists and use them for bulk emailing.
 To avoid your spam folder being cramped with junk messages, disposable email addresses for unimportant signups or other unsecure recipients can be useful.

-If you wish to get your message across without it linking back to you, sending an email from your personal or workplace inbox surely is a thing you DON’T want to do.
+If you want to get your message across without it linking back to you, sending an email from your personal or workplace inbox surely is the last thing you want to do.

-The easiest thing you can do is to create a new email account using any of the popular email services – Gmail, Yahoo, etc. When doing so, don’t use any of the information that could identify you personally.
-You should go with a fake name and a fake phone number.
+The easiest method is to create a new email account using any popular email service like Gmail, Yahoo, etc. When doing so, don’t use any information that could identify you personally.
+Choose a fake name and a fake phone number.

 There are email services on the Internet that let you send and receive emails without revealing your identity.
 These are so-called “burner” email accounts.
 Some of the more popular secure temporary emails include Tor Mail (you’ll need to have Tor to use it), Guerrilla Mail, and The Anonymous Email (Guerilla Mail deletes all messages it has sent after an hour, but this service has one big drawback – it announces your IP address.
 We only recommend using it with NordVPN switched on to hide your IP).

-To avoid your personal inbox being swamped with spam and promotional newsletters, you can use a receive-only service, such as Mailinator.
-This way, instead of giving your real email address when signing up for unimportant email lists, you can provide one of public Mailinator’s addresses.
+To avoid your personal inbox being swamped with spam and promotional newsletters, you can use a receive-only service like Mailinator.
+This way, instead of giving your real email address when signing up for unimportant email lists, you can provide one of Mailinator’s public addresses.